 The ETF Timing system consists of three strategies:

 Basic Strategy – The Basic strategy simply uses the past monthly performance data of the TSP funds which it mimics using ETFs, and selects the fund which has historically performed the best in each calendar month.
 So the Basic strategy could also be called the “Monthly” seasonal strategy.
 These seasonal tendencies tend to repeat year after year; not every year, but the key is more than half the time.
-A total of only eight trades (selling one ETF and purchasing another, so there are sixteen transactions) are made each calendar year with this strategy, and always on the last trading day of a month.
-From 2004-16 this strategy returned a whopping 14.81% per year using four Vanguard ETFs, as compared to 8.63% for the S&P 500!
+A total of only ten trades (selling one ETF and purchasing another, so there are twenty transactions) are made each calendar year with this strategy, and always on the last trading day of a month.
+From 2004-17 this strategy returned a whopping 14.34% per year using four Vanguard ETFs, as compared to 8.63% for the S&P 500 ETF IVV.
 Many purchasers of ETF Timing will choose this strategy, and if you had used it in recent years you would smiling and planning an earlier retirement.

 Below is a link to third-party tracking of the performance and interfund transfer (IFTs) of the Basic Strategy (using TSP funds) at TimerTrac.com (tracking began in July 2016, and note there is a two-week delay in showing returns to prevent revealing each move in real time).
 Note that with all three strategies there were instances in 2017 when TimerTrac trades were not entered on the same dates and the resulting return for the year was lower than the actual strategies return.

 Here’s a link to third-party tracking of the performance and IFTs of the TSP Enhanced Strategy at TimerTrac.com (since 7/25/16):